 What to Expect at Your Newborn Photo Session

-Whether you’re expecting and preparing, or your babe is already born, congratulations!!
+Whether you’re expecting and preparing, or your baby is already born, congratulations!
 This is the most precious and fleeting time in life and such a joy for me to capture.
 I catch “Baby Fever” at nearly every newborn session (but with all the gratitude in the world, my family is complete with two little ones).

 This guide is for newborn photo sessions that are done indoors at your home — typically within a few weeks of your baby being born.
 My clients always mention feeling more at ease after they’ve learned more about what to expect at our session — and when they realize that there’s very little they (you) need to do to prepare in advance.
 I hope you feel the same way.